PauliCZ44/Blog-app-fullstack/README.md

  https://shrieking-mausoleum-88413.herokuapp.com/

 # Features:

+### Main features of aplication:
-- Register and login process
+* Register and login process for users
-- User  authentication with jsonwebtoken
+* User authentication with jsonwebtoken
-- Saving user login to local storage
+* Saving user login to local storage
-- Creating blogs and saving them to MongoDB
+* Creating blogs and saving them to MongoDB
-- Fetching blogs from MongoDB and rendering them in frontend
+* Fetching blogs from MongoDB and rendering them in frontend
-- Statistics about users
+* Statistics about users
-- Users can delete their blogs
+* Users can delete their blogs
-- Users can like blogs
+* Users can like blogs

+### Other informations
+- Testing:
+ - Backend testing with Jest
+ - Frontend testing with Jest and react-testing-library
+ - E2E test with Cypress
+- Fontend made with React (v.
+17.0.1)
+- Server side made with Express (node.js framework)
+- ESlint linter